Trip25/100daysofcode/README.md

 ### **Today's progress**:
 - Spent the day hoovering up sister's place and messaged a couple of bootcampers(good luck for tomorrow!)

+Victoria Meah
+  16:27
+@channel, here's an update on the current roles we're working on and where they're currently at in the hiring process:
+BAE
+Final offers given.
+Collecting feedback on why candidates were chosen.
+In talks of a second hackathon with another unit.
+U-Track
+Offers out - feedback given.
+Mike made a comment that your ‘headline’ on huntr is something they do look at, and they like ones that stand out and say something about you.
+Another thing he said to note was make sure your location on huntr is specific rather than just ‘United kingdom’ it saves time when some companies are filtering by location.
+Apian
+Interviews complete.
+Still chasing outcomes and feedback/offers Talis
+Offer out - feedback given on unsuccessful interviewees directly by Nadeem.
+He made a comment that the feedback he gave was handled really well by candidates.
+Green Gorilla Apps
+On hold until mid-August.
+Interviews will be booked then.
+Iceland - remote role
+General feedback posted in slack.
+No more names are being given now, hackathons are taking place.
+For those who didn’t get shortlisted, Rick said it was extremely hard to pick as there were over 100 applications!
+He said the main thing is to make it easy for people to look at your projects eg. no sign-ups on your projects asking for details.
+Some CVs were too sales-y and it didn’t always feel genuine.
+There were still people he would of liked to have shortlisted but because there were so many applications, sometimes small things like would be the decider eg. quirky things/hobbies on your CV, extra curricular activities.
+Rick is happy for people to reach out if you wanted to ask about it :)
+Iceland - (IT side)
+On huntr - annual leave for a couple of people so not all applications have been reviewed yet.
+KAIMAI
+First initial Interviews taking place this week.
+Tech tests to be given out next week after first initial interviews.
+Team sending feedback on CV’s and why they were chosen.
+VANTI
+Applications are still under review at Vanti.
+Applicants will be updated on progress in due course REAPIT
+Upcoming role on Huntr

 ### Thoughts: